Wisconsin Urban Forestry Council Annual Awards

 - Project Partnership award recognizes outstanding projects that utilize partnerships as a means of providing services or benefits to the urban forest.

 - Leadership award recognizes an individual or elected official at the county or local level of government who has made an outstanding recent contribution to urban forestry in Wisconsin.
-This could be a mayor, alderman, county executive or citizen who has gone above and beyond in their support.
+This could be a mayor, alderman, county executive, individual, or citizen who has gone above and beyond in their contributions to or their support of urban forestry.
 Wisconsin State Legislators who have made outstanding contributions to urban forestry will also be considered after they have completed their terms of office.

 - Suggested award category.